g-may/data-readmes/cnc-README.md

 ### Prerequisites

-  - IBM Cloud Pak for Data 2.1.0.1 or later OR Red Hat OpenShift 3.11 or later
+  - IBM Cloud Pak for Data 2.1.0.1 or later
   - Kubernetes 1.12 or later
   - Tiller 2.9.1 or later